NomisIV/pioneerctl/README.md

 The syntax is quite self explanatory, and thanks to structopt, the `--help`-pages are basically all the documentation you'll ever want.
+The binary includes support for generating shell completions, but due to cargo limitations they cannot be installed automatically.

 Here are some examples: